rafaeldevvv/rest-countries-api/README.md

 }
 ```

 i thought of using this function to get the items from the country object.
 But that's totally unnecessary.
-I just wanted to share it.
+I just wanted to share it:

 ```js
 function getDataFromCountry(items) {